mukmalone/AdaptiveGoalManagement/documentation/API_Documentation.md

 - 14003: Error updating the workstation in the database
 - 14004: There is already something in the workstation
 - 14005: Error with logic of loading workstation
+- 14006: Error not enough funds to perform work left in the routing

 ### /workerArchiveJob ###
 - 15001: There is a problem with communication check message formatting, normally a worker id problem